sarahpenir/sarahpenir.github.io/_pages/reading.md

 - Slaughterhouse Five by Kurt Vonnegut
 - Go Tell It on the Mountain by James Baldwin
 - The White Tiger by Adiga Aravind
+- Perfection by Vincenzo Latronico (translated by Sophie Hughes)

 *Short Stories and Essays*